Mariner 2: Background

 Mariner II trajectory projected on the ecliptic plane.

 With the advent of the Cold War, the two then-superpowers, the United States and the Soviet Union, both initiated ambitious space programs with the intent of demonstrating military, technological, and political dominance.
 The Soviets launched the Sputnik 1, the first Earth orbiting satellite, on October 4, 1957.
 The Americans followed suit with Explorer 1 on February 1, 1958, by which point the Soviets had already launched the first orbiting animal, Laika in Sputnik 2.
 Earth's orbit having been reached, focus turned to being the first to the Moon.
 The Pioneer program of satellites consisted of three unsuccessful lunar attempts in 1958.
 In early 1959, the Soviet Luna 1 was the first probe to fly by the Moon, followed by Luna 2, the first artificial object to impact the Moon.

-With the Moon achieved, the superpowers turned their eyes to the planets.
-As the closest planet to Earth, Venus presented an appealing interplanetary spaceflight target.
-Every 19 months, Venus and the Earth reach relative positions in their orbits around the Sun such that a minimum of fuel is required to travel from one planet to the other via a Hohmann Transfer Orbit.
-These opportunities mark the best time to launch exploratory spacecraft, requiring the least fuel to make the trip.
+After the moon, Venus was an interplanetary spaceflight target.
+Every 19 months, Venus and the Earth reach relative positions in their orbits around the Sun such that minimum fuel is required to travel from one planet to the other via a Hohmann Transfer Orbit.
+These occasions mark the ideal time to launch exploratory spacecraft.